pontus-vision/talend-tools/tools-root-github/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

 #### Scope
 The scope could be anything specifying place of the commit change.
-Most of the time it shoulb be Jira ticket reference followed by a usefull context.
+Most of the time it should be JIRA ticket reference followed by a useful context.

 For example `TFD-66/webapp`, `TFD-67/cli`, `svc-datastore`, etc...